 Fentanyl withdrawal can be managed with approved medications.
 Some users are also tapered off and gradually taken off Fentanyl addiction under the guidance of medical personnel.
 The method of effectively treating Fentanyl dependence varies from patient to patient.

 In most cases, the patient is usually given a methadone prescription for a day or two before tapering off is started.
 This makes it easier for patients to get off Fentanyl dependence within two days.
 However, methadone is highly addictive and should be strictly used as prescribed.
 Buprenorphine and Naloxone are also other medications that are used to treat Fentanyl withdrawal symptoms.
-They reduce the craving for the drug and helps in managing the withdrawal symptoms.
+They reduce the craving for the drug and help in managing the withdrawal symptoms.

 Fentanyl withdrawal symptoms can be painful and uncomfortable.
 However, the risk of overdosing is much worse.
-Fentanyl withdrawal should be done in a treatment center where the patient can have access to appropriate medication.
+Fentanyl withdrawal should be done in a treatment center where the patient can have access to appropriate medication and care.
 This will make the withdrawal symptoms quite manageable.
 After the withdrawal, some patients may also need treatment for underlying issues that contributed to the addiction.
 Finding a great rehab is the first step in getting you on the path to recovery.

 Talk with one of our Treatment Specialists!